googleanalytics/autotrack/docs/plugins/impression-tracker.md

 ### Tracking multiple impressions for the same element

-This example sends events anytime the `#foo` and/or `#bar` elements becomes visible in the viewport.
-Then, if the `#foo` and/or `#bar` elements leave the viewport and then become visible again later, another event is sent for each occurrence.
+This example sends events anytime the `#foo` and/or `#bar` elements become visible in the viewport.
+Then, if the `#foo` and/or `#bar` elements leave the viewport and become visible again later, another event is sent for each occurrence.

 ```js
 ga('require', 'impressionTracker', {